oracle-samples/oci-data-science-ai-samples/model-deployment/containers/llama2-offline/README.md

 * push the container image to the OCIR

     ```bash
-    make push.tgi
+    make push
     ```

-* create logging for the model deployment
+* create logging for the model deployment, as an optional but helpful step
   * go to the [OCI Logging Service](https://cloud.oracle.com/logging/log-groups) and select `Log Groups`
   * either select one of the existing Log Groups or create a new one
   * in the log group create ***two*** `Log`, one predict log and one access log, like: